KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/reps.md

 - **Is the data free?** Yes
 - **Is the data downloadable?** Yes
 - **Data formats:** GRIB2
-- **Official download location:**
+- **Official documentation and access:**
   https://eccc-msc.github.io/open-data/msc-data/nwp_reps/readme_reps-datamart_en/

 ---

 ## Notes
-REPS is used operationally by Environment and Climate Change Canada for regional probabilistic forecasting.
+REPS is used operationally by Environment and Climate Change Canada for short-range regional probabilistic forecasting.

-As with all ensemble systems, REPS outputs should be interpreted probabilistically rather than as deterministic forecasts.
+As with all ensemble systems, REPS output should be interpreted probabilistically rather than as deterministic forecasts.

 ---